intodar/bmstu_tads/README.md

 # bmstu_tads
-Types and data structures repo
+My types and data structures labworks from BMSTU